gulsahsamut/test1/Protocol.md

 # Peer to Peer BlockChain Protocol

-**This is the protocol for the implementation of peer to peer blockchain with proof-of-work.**
+**This is the protocol for the implementation of peer to peer blockchain with proof-of-work.The building blocks of the protocol includes the following elements.**

 # Table of contents
 1. [Tracker Program](#tracker-program)